 Rita Lilly is familiar to audiences in oratorio, recital, and opera, but most notably for her performances of baroque and early music.
 She has been lauded by The New York Times for “possessing a voice of strength, clarity, and virtuosity” and by the S.F.
 Classical Voice for “having a pure, silvery voice with plenty of color.”
 Ms.

 Johanna Ortis has worked for her entire career as a bookkeeper and operations manager for non-profits, most recently at MyPath (powering youth potential, seeding economic mobility) in San Francisco and SAGE (Sustainable Agriculture Education) in Berkeley.

-Ms Roy is a founding member of the Pacific Boychoir staff.
-She has a Masters degree in Music from California State University, Hayward, and has been the organist at Montclair Presbyterian Church in Oakland for over 20 years.
-Formerly, Ms Roy served as choral conductor at Holy Names High School in Oakland and at the San Francisco Girls Chorus.
+Ms. Roy is a founding member of Pacific Boychoir Academy.
+She holds a Master of Fine Arts in Music from California State University, Hayward, and has been the organist at Montclair Presbyterian Church in Oakland for over 20 years.
+Formerly, Ms. Roy served as choral conductor at Holy Names High School in Oakland and the San Francisco Girls Chorus.